TSB fiasco: 'Our 24 hours of moving chaos'

 TSB's reputation will depend on how it compensates customers for the distress and inconvenience caused by its IT fiasco, an expert has said.

-Richard Lloyd, chairman of complaints service Resolver, said the bank would be "in big trouble" if its failed with customers' less tangible losses.
+Richard Lloyd, chairman of complaints service Resolver, said the bank would be "in big trouble" if it failed with customers' less tangible losses.

 A perfect illustration is the case of the Jones family - TSB mortgage-holders - who were expecting to move house.